Double-decker tram: Recent cars

+Especially for the open air shopping mall The Grove at Farmers Market in Los Angeles, CA, an "imagineer" from the Disney Studios created an open-top double decker for a 1.2 km line along the main street of the mall.
+The car is based on a Boston undercarriage from the 1950s and is powered by 50 car batteries, which are charged at night.

-In 2009-2016 Hong Kong extended its fleet largely with new cars that were mainly based on the traditional exterior but showed new technological features, such as a VVVT drive and a full aluminum body.
+In 2009-2016, Hong Kong extended its fleet largely with new cars that were mainly based on the traditional exterior but showed new technological features, such as a VVVT drive and a full aluminum body.